be-green/fqr/README.md

 [![R-CMD-check](https://github.com/be-green/fqr/workflows/R-CMD-check/badge.svg)](https://github.com/be-green/fqr/actions)
 <!-- badges: end -->

-The fqr package makes quantile regression fast and scaleable using accelerated gradient descent.
+The `fqr` package makes quantile regression fast and scaleable using accelerated gradient descent.
+For both big and small problems it is substantially faster than other quantile regression approaches. `fqr` can handle quantile regression problems on the order of 10 million rows and 100 columns in less than a minute, and can exactly match existing implementations on small problems.

 While the quantile loss function isn’t differentiable, you can get an arbitrarily close smooth approximation by replacing the “check” function with an appropriately tilted least squares approximation for a small neighborhood around the origin.
 As the size of that window goes to zero, you have your check function back!

 The package uses 2 stopping rules to assess convergence: the maximum value of the gradient vector (for the coefficients of the quantile